MystenLabs/sui/doc/src/explore/tutorials.md

 ## Gather Accounts and Gas Objects
-Now switch to a new terminal window (keep the above running).

 First take a look at the account addresses we own in our wallet:
 ```
 $ wallet --no-shell addresses